Dustfade/mcv-game-issues/README.md

 Before reporting a bug please follow these steps:

 - Make sure you are playing on the latest version
-- Check if someone else reported the bug
+- Check if someone else reported the bug.
-- Describe the bug
+- Describe the bug.
 - Describe how to reproduce the bug.
-- If this bug is map specific, type in console `status` to check map name
+- If this bug is map specific, type in console `status` to check map name.
-- Attach a screenshot / video
+- Attach a screenshot or video.
 - If the game has crashes, attach a crash dump file from directory `Steam/dumps` and pick out the latest one.
 - Describe your PC Hardware configuration:
   - Operating system + Version